gammu/gammu/docs/manual/config/index.rst

     Before using Gammu, your device should be paired with computer or you should have set up automatic pairing.

+    For **Proxy** connections, you need to specify command which should be executed.
+It is supposed to pass bidirectional communication from Gammu to the device.
+This can happen for example over network, for example using ``remserial`` tool.

     For **IrDA** connections, this parameters is not used at all.